petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

    project unless it was produced by its pipeline.

 Follow these two rules, and you'll be more efficient...

+Calkit is not a literate programming tool, though there is no reason one like Quarto can't be used in part of the pipeline.

 ### Challenge 1: Version control